 Formula-1: voom-transformed expressiongene ~ muscle+individual +RNA isolation protocol+ RIN score+concentration+library preparation batch+ sequencing lane+ library size+error

 We used ANOVA from the car R package (v3.0-10) (Fox and Weisberg 2019) to estimate the relative contribution of each of these factors in the total variation of gene expression.
-Outcomes from both PCA and ANOVA revealed a strong library preparation batch effect (Supplementary Figure S5C and D), while the effect of other technical factors (RNA isolation protocol, initial RNA concentration, RIN score, and library size) was minimal (Supplementary Figure S5D).
+Outcomes from both PCA and ANOVA revealed a strong library preparation batch effect (Figure 1—figure supplement 4A and C), while the effect of other technical factors (RNA isolation protocol, initial RNA concentration, RIN score, and library size) was minimal (Figure 1—figure supplement 4C).
 Accordingly, the HTSeq count table was corrected for the batch effect by the ComBat-seq Bioconductor package (Zhang, Parmigiani et al. 2020).
 The muscle was included in the ComBat-seq model to preserve possible molecular differences between muscles.
 The ComBat-Seq count table was used to create a DGEList object, followed by removing the low expressed genes and additional normalization using filterByExpr and calcNormFactors functions, respectively.

+Similarly, the batch effect was corrected for the StringTie transcript count table using the same ComBat-seq’s model.
+Next, a DGEList object was generated and the low expressed transcripts were filtered considering the same threshold used for gene dataset.
+The transcripts were further filtered to only include the transcripts of genes that were present in the filtered gene dataset.
+Finally, the transcript dataset was normalized with TMM method.

-Outcomes of PCA and ANOVA confirmed the proper removal of the batch effect (Supplementary Figure S5E and F).
-In addition, the percentage of variance explained by the individual was found to be bigger than the variance explained by the muscle (Supplementary Figure S5F).
+Outcomes of PCA and ANOVA confirmed the proper removal of the batch effect (Figure 1—figure supplement 4B and D).
+In addition, the percentage of variance explained by the individual was found to be bigger than the variance explained by the muscle (Figure 1—figure supplement 4D).
 We, therefore, included the individual as a random effect in all different analyses.
-Moreover, the RIN score was not considered as an exclusion criterion as it did not contribute to gene expression variation (Supplementary Figure S5F).
+Moreover, the RIN score was not considered as an exclusion criterion as it did not contribute to gene expression variation (Figure 1—figure supplement 4D).

 cell type composition estimation

-We collected lists of genes marking different cell types that are present in human skeletal muscles from different studies (Smith, Meyer et al. 2013, Kendal, Layton et al. 2019, Perucca Orfei, Viganò et al. 2019, Rubenstein, Smith et al. 2020)(Supplementary Table S2).
+We collected lists of genes marking different cell types that are present in human skeletal muscles from different studies (Smith, Meyer et al. 2013, Kendal, Layton et al. 2019, Perucca Orfei, Viganò et al. 2019, Rubenstein, Smith et al. 2020)(Supplementary File 2).
 The expression of genes marking each cell type was summarized by their eigenvector (first principal component).
 We subsequently fitted a linear-mixed model to the eigenvector of each cell type using the lmer function from the lmerTest R package (3.1-3) (Kuznetsova, Brockhoff et al. 2017).
 These models included muscle as a fixed effect and individual as a random effect shown in the formula below:

 Formula-2: eigenvector cell type ~ muscle+1|individual+ error